racinmat/fb-messages-downloading/readme.md

     - Simply open Prince program, select the HTML file and convert it.
     - PDF file with the same name will be created, and now you are done.

+- For cluster analysis of chat members, [gephi](https://gephi.org/) is used.